ETL automation with Python: Benefits and tools

 What is ETL automation?

-ETL automation is the process of automating the extraction, transformation and loading of information from multiple data sources into a data warehouse or other storage system.
+ETL automation is the process of automating the extraction, transformation and loading of raw data from multiple data sources into a data warehouse or other storage system.
 Using software tools and scripts, you can streamline these processes and reduce errors by eliminating manual intervention.

 Before automation became widely available, ETL processes were performed manually and, therefore, quite time-consuming.
 Now, organizations of all sizes can leverage ETL tools and frameworks to automate repetitive tasks and manage complex datasets.
-Not only do they save time and improve resource allocation, but they also enhance data quality, consistency and integrity.
+These tools not only save time and improve resource allocation but also enhance data quality, consistency and integrity.

 What are ETL pipelines?